ellie-commons/jorts/README.md

 ## 💝 Donations

-Lot of the code (and the aesthetic) was from original work by Lainsce because this is a fork of an older version of Notejot from a time before new additions broke NoteJot for elementary OS 8.
+Some of the code (and the aesthetic) was from original work by Lainsce because this is a fork of an older version of Notejot from a time before new additions broke NoteJot for elementary OS 8.
 Currently the real, official NoteJot is something different, more fully-featured and no longer focused on elementary OS.
 Some people liked the simplicity of the old version, and thus we created this fork of it.